 Occupational-related Cancer Safety Talk

 Cancer is one of the most devastating illnesses an individual can have.
-In the United States in 2017, it is estimated that an average of 1,500 people die a day due to cancer.
+According to cancer.gov, in 2020 an estimated 1,806,590 new cases of cancer will be diagnosed in the United States and 606,520 people will die from the disease.
 Cancer is caused by carcinogens.
-Carcinogens are defined as any substance or agent that tends to produce a cancer.
-These carcinogens are in found in various parts of our lives; however there can be many found in the workplace.
+Carcinogens are defined as any substance or agent that tends to produce cancer.
+These carcinogens are found in various parts of our lives; however, there can be many found in the workplace.

 Cancer Statistics Regarding the Global Workforce